daxko/interview_projects/refactor/vs2013/README.md

 The project is a simple ordering system that allows someone to order a specified quantity of items from a list.

 The purpose of this exercise is to evaluate a general knowlege of C#, ASP.NET MVC, JavaScript, and good coding practices.
+On interview day, you will be presenting your project to a team of engineers.

 **NOTE:** we want to respect your time and do not expect you to go all out and spend many hours perfecting this project.
 Find the right balance of actually performing a refactor for the higher priority parts of the code vs. being prepared to discuss the other parts that you would want to refactor given more time.